Dgh124/Stable-Diff-Brain-Cell-Segmentation/README.md

 * This expansion generated 12,780 unique chunks for training/validation
 * Images are kept grayscale and normalized with a mean=0.5 and std=0.5 for enhanced performance

-## General training procedure
+# How were the models trained?

 Stable diffusion training was done in PyTorch.
+For image segmentation, model.fit() was used in Tensorflow.
 To make up for low GPU ram, training was often performed with __gradient accumulation__ and larger batch sizes.

-For image segmentation, model.fit() was used in Tensorflow.

 Both sets incorporated a learning rate scheduler, and used validation loss for optimization.
+They also used checkpoint callbacks that saved the best models so far, and reverted to earlier ones after x epochs of no improvement.
 More specific details are listed under each section.

-# How were the models trained?

 I initially trained the img. segmentation model and VAE on my Macbook MPS.
 When the intensity of the project increased, I moved to Google Colab and trained on Nvidia GPUs.
 I currently use Georgia Tech's PACE-ICE cluster and train on the CUDA enabled GPUs they provide (likewise Nvidia).
 My favorite go to has been the L40 with around ~25g of ram.